mchung94/solitaire-player/programming.md

 over paths with lower score but longer streak.
 That's not right, but it takes an extremely long time to try both.

-I've done some experiments on a compromise, which is to keep track of the best score and best streak reaching a given state, and if another path comes along with either a better score or a better streak, add it to the search.
-That still makes it take a little longer than I'd like for interactive purposes though.

 ### Score and Solution Steps calculation
 The Breadth-First Search process uses a mapping from state to previous state which can be used to look up the steps from the beginning of the game to the